asdfugil/AltLinux/README.md

 ## Install AltLinux

-AltLinux is available for Ubuntu 22.04 and Ubuntu 20.04.
 Only x86_64 architecture is supported at the moment.

+If you use Arch Linux, there is [an AUR package](https://aur.archlinux.org/packages/altlinux) available.
+You can install it from the AUR repository.

+AltLinux is also available for Ubuntu 22.04 and Ubuntu 20.04.

 Derivatives, such as Linux Mint and Pop!_ OS should also work.
 To make sure which DEB package to pick, run the following command: